larriereguichet/AdminBundle/README.md

 ```

-And now you could go to `http://127.0.0.1:8000/app_dev.php/admin/planet/list` to see a list of your entities.
+And now you could go to `http://127.0.0.1:8000/admin/planet/list` to see a list of your entities.
 Yan can go
 to `http://127.0.0.1:8000/app_dev.php/admin/` the see an homepage of your admin interface

-## Going further
+## Documentation

-1. Main concept
+1. Main concepts
   a.
 Admins and Actions
   b.
 Events
   c.
 Data Providers